Edouard Bertholet: Biography

 It was from Bertholet (Sar Alkmaion) that Louis Bentin (Sar Gulion) received his authority as Sovereign Delegate General and Grand Master of Great Britain and the Commonwealth.
 Sar Gulion has been succeeded by Sar Patientious, who is still in charge today.
 He has already named his successor.
 A charter was issued which gave birth to the Hermetic Order of Martinists (H.O.M.). a separate order to the OMS but its constitution clearly states that it is subordinate to the O.M.S.
-The H.O.M., charter was only for the UK but they broke the Constitution issued to them by issuing charters to other countries, which caused many problems internally and many left and created new orders.
+The H.O.M. charter was only for the UK but they broke the Constitution issued to them by issuing charters to other countries, which caused many problems internally and many left and created new orders.
 It is not known whether H.O.M. is still functioning or not.
 In the old days H.O.M. and O.M.S. worked closely together.
-The O.M.S. is very active but discreet and works silently as True Unknown Superiors.
+The O.M.S. is active but discreet and works silently as True Unknown Superiors.
 They have Heptads and Lodges in some countries outside the UK but while many countries use its name they have no affiliation with the authentic order.

-Edouard Bertholet died on March 13, 1965, at nine o’clock in the morning, a few days before spring.
+Edouard Bertholet died on March 13, 1965, at nine o’clock in the morning.